 this three-part show focuses on a romantic connection to california, its land and bohemian culture, as well as a particular group of artists who, through their love of the area and social practice, comprise a unique moment in local art.

 it’s high time i share some news about the possibleat berkeley art museum.

 what the new york times calls a departure from the obvious, this exhibition crafted by guest curator david wilson and director lawrence rinder is an experiment that re-conceives the museum as a site for creative convergence. the gallery spaces have been transformed into work spaces: a ceramics studio, dye lab, print shop and recording studio. a diverse range of guest artists are using the museum and these studios to create new work, collaborating and experimenting in a public forum. i’m happy to be one of them.

-above is a platform designed by kori girard to receive works created throughout the four-month long exhibition. i loved it most early on, in its empty state, reeking of potential. it’s a glorious piece in and of itself, and this image sums up the spirit of the exhibition quite nicely… but hey, the instagram feed does a pretty good job, too.
+above is a platform that kori girard designed to receive works created during the four-month long exhibition. i loved it most early on, in its empty state, reeking of potential. this image sums up the spirit of the exhibition quite nicely, but the instagram feed does a pretty good job too.

 a time lapse of all-time favorite nat russell painting a mural in our burgeoning artist residency space, the chetwood. full website on its way, complete with portraits of all of our residents. for now, here’s nat’s.